mavaddat/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

 > [!NOTE]
 > Some of the values are selected for you when you use the “Configure Workflow Manager with Default settings” option.
 If they aren't correct for your environment, you may have to start the wizard over and choose “Configure Workflow Manager with Custom Settings”.

 The configuration wizard should complete successfully.
-If it fails, please select the "View Log" link, find the problem and correct it before running the wizard again.
+If it fails, select the "View Log" link, find the problem and correct it before running the wizard again.

 :::image type="content" source="media/install-and-configure-workflow-for-sharepoint-server/configuration-wizard-completed.png" alt-text="A screenshot showing the SharePoint Workflow Manager configuration wizard completing successfully.":::